Jie-Fang/cudnn-frontend/docs/operations/Attention.md

     name (Optional[str]): The name of the operation.

 Returns:
-    o (cudnn_tensor): The result of scaled dot-product flash attention. stats (Optional[cudnn_tensor]): The softmax statistics in case the operation is in a training step.
+    o (cudnn_tensor): The result of scaled dot-product attention. stats (Optional[cudnn_tensor]): The softmax statistics in case the operation is in a training step.
 ```

-### Scaled Dot Product Flash Attention Backward
+### Scaled Dot Product Attention Backward

-This operation computes gradient tensors for scaled dot product attention.
+This operation computes gradient tensors for scaled dot product attention using the FlashAttention-2 algorithm as described in the paper [FlashAttention-2: Faster Attention with Better Parallelism and Work Partitioning](https://arxiv.org/abs/2307.08691).
 The user is required to pass the stats tensor from the forward operation to the backward operation as input.

 #### Configurable Options: